What is the current number of medicinal cannabis prescriptions in Australia so far?

 Nearly any Doctor can prescribe Medicinal Cannabis through the Special Access Scheme, once they’ve been approved as an Authorised Prescriber.

 Many, however, remain reluctant to do so.
-This is partially due to unfamiliarity with the medications and lack of consistent evidence in published trials.
+This is partially due to unfamiliarity with the medications and a lack of consistent evidence in published trials.

 - Many of the published cannabis-based research trials had low-quality evidence in relation to efficacy, dosing requirements and side effects.